 Prevention Resources for Families

 In addition to offering Internet safety tips for families and children, this 30-page booklet encourages people to question their own use of the Internet and new technologies and to seek advice if they are accessing sexually harmful material online.
 It provides the information needed to recognize the signs that someone you care about may be at-risk or need help.
-To download a free copy, go to http://www.stopitnow.org.uk and select Publications.
+To download a free copy, go to https://www.stopitnow.org.uk and select Resources.

 This national child abuse prevention organization hosts a comprehensive list of resources and publications that equip parents and guardians to take informed protective steps against child sexual exploitation.

 Often kids are too embarrassed, ashamed or afraid to tell their parents about online bullying.
 This comprehensive website on cyberbullying includes valuable information for parents, youth, schools, and law enforcement.
 Find out how you can take action to prevent or intervene in cyberbullying.